 Directed independent study courses are available on a limited basis.
-Permission of the division chair or the dean of the school and instructor is required prior to registration for a directed independent study.
+Permission of the division chair or the dean of the school and the instructor and subsequent approval of the VPASA are required prior to registration for a directed independent study.
 The following general guidelines apply to directed independent study courses.

 - 1. There must be a legitimate hardship, usually one precluding a student's graduation, to justify not enrolling in the regularly scheduled course. - 2.
-The course in question must be one which can be adequately taught on a DIS basis.

-3. All DIS requests must originate with the student, be approved in writing by the instructor and the division chair or the dean of the school, and be assigned the proper course reference number (CRN) by the assistant to the Vice President for Academic and Student Affairs before the student can register for that course.
+The course in question must be one which can be adequately taught on a DIS basis. - 3.
+All DIS requests must originate with the student, be approved in writing by the instructor and the division chair or the dean of the school, and be assigned the proper course reference number (CRN) by the assistant to the Vice President for Academic and Student Affairs before the student can register for that course.